“I just want to play for fun.”

 “A gradual approach to something, taken step by step, level by level, each step or level being, of itself, easily surmountable—so that finally, quite complicated and difficult activities can be achieved with relative ease.”

-By applying a Gradient, you remove the psychological friction of the work.
-You break the “Boss Battle” down into tiny, winnable skirmishes.
-When each step is, as Chick said, “easily surmountable,” the toil disappears because you are constantly winning.
-Complexity, after all, is simply a collection of simple things that have been mastered one by one.
+Apply the Gradient and you remove most of that friction.
+Break the Boss Battle down into small, winnable moments.
+When each step is, as Chick said, “easily surmountable,” you’re constantly making progress — and that feels good.
+Complexity, after all, is just a collection of simple things that have been mastered one by one.

 Beyond the Myth of “Muscle Memory”